Home » Blog » Destinations » Ultimate New Caledonia Travel Guide: All You Need to Know

 • Anse Vata Beach & Lemon Bay

-Anse Vata is the city's largest beach and great to relax, have a picnic or stroll along the promenade which houses many bars, restaurants and shops.
-Lemon Bay, called Baie des Citrons in French, is the smaller sister to Anse Vata and typically a bit more sheltered from the wind.
+Anse Vata is the city's largest beach and is great for relaxing, having a picnic or strolling along the promenade which houses many bars, restaurants and shops.
+Lemon Bay, called Baie des Citrons in French, is the smaller sister to Anse Vata and is typically a bit more sheltered from the wind.

 • Tijbaou Cultural Center